yochaigal/cairn/resources/relics.md

 - **Recharge**: Spend 1 hour shoveling dirt in the rain.

 ### From The NSR Discord
+#### Last Breath, shortsword, d8 damage, 1 charge
+- Plunging **Last Breath** into the ground creates an [_Astral Prison_](/cairn-srd#100-spells) around the bearer.
+The bearer is invulnerable to harm but unable to move while contained in the prison.
+- **Recharge**: Last Breath by feeding it the souls it needs to build the prison.

 #### Sword of the Holy Knight (d6), d6 charges
 - When attacking an undead enemy with this silver sword, you can expend one charge to ignore HP and deal damage directly to STR.
 - **Recharge**: Bathe in holy water and let dry completely in the morning sun.